electric-eloquence/gulp4-run-sequence/README.md

 First, we need to understand what "__parallel__", "__concurrent__", and "__asynchrony__" mean in terms of computing.

-"__Parallel computing__" refers to distributing processes across multiple processor cores.
+"__Parallel__" computing refers to distributing processes across multiple processor cores.

-"__Concurrent computing__" refers to running multiple processes in such a way that they appear to be running at the same time.
+"__Concurrent__" computing refers to running multiple processes in such a way that they appear to be running at the same time.
 This can be accomplished by rapidly switching between the processes on one processor core.